KShebek/cbe504/main.typ

 For simplicity, we will start by considering an irreversible, elementary reaction given by the expression
 $ n ce("A") fwdArrow(k) m ce("B") $
-where $n$ is an arbitrary stoichiometric coefficient.
+where $n$ is an arbitrary stoichiometric number.
 The rate law for this reaction can be given by
 #footnote[Many sources write this as $r_"A " = -k conc("A")^n$ and continue the derivation as such.
 However, if we are specifically considering an elementary reaction where we have the convention that $r=-r_"A " \/n$, then including the stoichiometric coefficient as a multiplicative factor is important for internal consistency.]